pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```
 ### Fitting NL Models
-With KinBiont it is possible to fit any non-linear model this can be done by calling the function ```NL_model_selection``` in different ways.
+With Kinbiont it is possible to fit any non-linear model this can be done by calling the function ```NL_model_selection``` in different ways.

 First we declare upper and lower bound and the model (note that in this case we use array of array because the input can be more than one model)